mohamed952741/Image-Processing-API/README.md

 ## Description
-This project is part of the Udacity Full-Stack Web-development Nanodegree This project takes an image file and resizes it to a thumbnail of custom width and hight
+This project is part of the Udacity Full-Stack Web-development Nanodegree This project takes an image file and resizes it to a thumbnail of custom width and hight This project is written in TypeScript and uses NodeJS as the runtime enviroment and also uses Express,Jasmine and Sharp

 ### Functionality